Frequently asked questions regarding Certified Community Behavioral Health Clinics (CCBHCs)

 Regardless of your location, CCBHC or similar value-based payment models will likely impact how you deliver services and how you will be paid for them in the future.

-The states selected in Phase 1 are developing prospective payment system (PPS) reimbursement rates under one of two models for Medicaid reimbursable behavioral health services.
-In Phase 2, CCBHCs in the selected states will be billing under the PPS (as approved by CMS) established for their states.
+The states selected in Phase 1 developed prospective payment system (PPS) reimbursement rates under one of two models for Medicaid reimbursable behavioral health services.
+In Phase 2, CCBHCs in the selected states are billing under the PPS (as approved by CMS) established for their states.

 Under the new PPS, a core set of quality measures are used to determine bonus payments (which are optional under PPS-1).
 The measures are a combination of process and outcome measures, such as follow-up after hospitalization, medication adherence for people with schizophrenia and depression remission.